 Even Schumer's office put out a response to it.

-Everything that's going to be included, unemployment insurance on steroids and uh 260 billion, deliver at least 15 billion directly to New York, 1,200 for individuals, 2,400 for couples, 15.5 billion, uh a Marshall Plan as he describes it for New York hospitals, billions will begin flowing to New York right away.
+Everything that's going to be included, unemployment insurance on steroids and $260 billion, deliver at least $15 billion directly to New York, $1,200 for individuals, $2,400 for couples, $15.5 billion, a Marshall Plan, as he describes it for New York hospitals.

-Uh that's part of the bill.
+That's part of the bill.

-Local governments, state governments, uh, all of this money flowing into New York, and he's out there lying to New Yorkers.
+Local governments, state governments, all of this money flowing into New York, and he's out there lying to New Yorkers.

 And I'm not exactly sure.

-Maybe maybe he's buying in or enjoying the fact that people are saying, hey, maybe, maybe this is the guy, maybe he can really do it.
+Maybe he's buying in or enjoying the fact that people are saying, hey, maybe, maybe this is the guy.

-Uh, I don't think he can.
+I don't think he can.

 Well, guess what?

-Since taking off, this is his third term, since taking office in 2011, he has doled out more than 10 billion dollars in public funding and tax breaks in the name of economic development, and they end up being costly giveaways, a series of broken promises, a ton of boondoggles.
+Since taking office in 2011, he has doled out more than $10 billion in public funding and tax breaks in the name of economic development.

-You know, they called it Andy Land in one of the local New York papers here.
+You know, they called it Andyland in one of the local New York papers here.

-Uh, how is it possible knowing New York is the number one target of terrorists and others in the entire United States?
+And here's another thing: here: while they've been wasting money, and I'll give you specific examples, how is it possible knowing New York is the number one target of terrorists and others in the entire United States?

-How is it they are this ill prepared for anything?
+How is it they are this ill-prepared for anything?

-Because they're telling us the hospitals aren't prepared.
+Because they're telling us the hospitals aren't prepared, they don't even have extra masks.

-What do you need?
+Um, lecture the president, what do you need?

 I need more of this, I need more of that.